man-group/ArcticDB/docs/mkdocs/docs/faq.md

-ArcticDB is optimised for numerical datasets spanning millions of rows and columns, enabling you to store and retrieve massive datasets within a Pythonic, dataframe-like API that researchers, data scientists and software engineers will find immediately familiar.
+ArcticDB is optimised for numerical datasets spanning millions of rows and columns, enabling you to store and retrieve massive datasets within a Pythonic, DataFrame-like API that researchers, data scientists and software engineers will find immediately familiar.

 ###*How does ArcticDB differ from the version of Arctic on GitHub?*